BartiWhite/Majority-graph/README.md

 Now you can open cloned project in your IDE and run it.

 Comprehensive description of application usage was implemented within the app itself.

+## Contribution

+For any contribution please create new branch for your changes and submit Pull Request with description.